 Entry & Exit Formalities

-- No alcohol or pork products are permitted in the country.
+- No alcohol or pork products are allowed.

 - Up to 500 cigarettes and 500g of tobacco are permitted.